Christofferos/ChessOnline/README.md

 ### The application uses server side authentication with:

 - CA-signed certificate (Secure connection with HTTPS)
+- Article to help you make your own certificate: https://flaviocopes.com/express-https-self-signed-certificate/

 ### The application remembers your game: